Safety Stock Calculator

 SS = (max. consumption x max. lead time) - (avg. consumption x avg. lead time)

-Considers peak loads and delivery delays.
-Requires empirical data.
+Accounts for peak loads and delivery delays.
+Requires empirical values.

 Example: M8 screws